zecure/shadowd.zecure.org/content/documentation/blacklist.md

 A low risk of false-positives is rewarded, whereas a high risk of false-positives is penalized.
 If multiple filters are overlapping this is also penalized, depending on how big the chances are that the same pattern is detected more than once.

+If you have suggestions for existing or new filters feel free to open an [issue](https://github.com/zecure/shadowd.zecure.org/issues).

 ## 1